 Ending Street Homelessness in Communities Around WA

 Advance to Zero, as it is known in Australia, is derived from the ‘Built for Zero’ approach, born out of the United States.
-It is a rigorous international change effort working to help a core group of committed communities end rough sleeping and chronic homelessness.
+It is a rigorous international change effort working to help a core group of committed communities end homelessness.

-Coordinated by Community Solutions, the international effort supports participants in developing real time data on homelessness, optimising local housing resources, tracking progress against monthly goals, and accelerating the spread of proven strategies.
+Developed and driven by Community Solutions, this international effort guides participants in developing real time data on homelessness, optimising local housing and support resources and tracking progress against monthly goals.

 In early 2019, the Australian Alliance to End Homelessness brought key representatives from capital cities around Australia to co-invest in learning about, and developing, the ‘Advance to Zero’ approach (read more about the national campaign here).